The mastodon hunters

 Bull Brook map

 Professional re-analyses in the 1990s and 2000s concluded that Bull Brook was a seasonal settlement of 6 to 8 bands of people who came together annually over 300 years or more, probably for the cooperative herding and hunting of caribou.
 Archeologists can estimate band size and organization and population size from habitation patterns.
 Anthropologists define a band as an extended family or kin group numbering 20 to 40 people, so the annual gathering at Bull Brook likely involved 120 to as many as 320 individuals.
-At the annual cooperative hunt, the people processed meat and hides and likely feasted, introduced new family members, chose marriage partners, shared information, traded stones and tools and crafts, and celebrated their survival.
+At the annual cooperative hunt, the people processed meat and hides and likely feasted, introduced new family members, remembered those who had died, chose marriage partners, shared information, traded stones and tools and crafts, and celebrated their survival.
 Then, dividing the spoils of the hunt, they split up into their separate bands and moved off to forage for their livelihoods the rest of the year.

 The largest collection of Bull Brook artifacts is stored in the Peabody Essex Museum in Salem.
 Bull Brook is now just a gravel pit on private property, but its artifacts and other Paleoindian finds from Essex County may be seen at the Peabody Museum of Archaeology and Ethnology at Harvard University in Cambridge, the Peabody Archaeological Institute at Phillips Academy in South Andover, and the Massachusetts Archaeological Society’s Robbins Museum in Middleborough.